Healthy Homes Assessment Arakura

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords must make sure that their Arakura rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals are required to be fully conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to make sure that their Arakura rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties must be fully compliant by 1 July 2024.

-We will evaluate your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we will advise you or your property manager of the work which needs to be completed, and offer an evaluation report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about any tasks required. needs to be completed and provide an assessment report that includes all the information required for your tenancy contract’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7200 plus any additional healthy homes relevant fines.
+Failure to fulfill the requirements of the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7200 plus any additional healthier homes associated fines.

-We are fully independent assessors for rental properties, and are completely qualified for both Healthy Homes and Homefit.
+We are fully independent assessors for rental properties, and are completely certified for both Healthy Homes and Homefit.

 Call Now (04) 280 6791